 Facebook and Social Networking Accounts

-Facebook and other social networking accounts are a little different than email accounts as the information on your profile isn’t as private as your emails – your profile is accessible and viewable by anyone who you’ve granted access.
+Facebook and other social networking accounts are slightly different than email accounts as the information on your profile isn’t as private as your emails – your profile is accessible and viewable by anyone whom you’ve granted access.
 Your profile also appears as a friend of countless others, and will continue to appear until the account is either closed or your friends delete you.

-Myspace advises that their policy is to allow access to a deceased’s account upon verification of death, and a significant number of Myspace profiles remain active as memorials.
-Facebook also allows for the “memorialization” of accounts, where the accounts remain open as a tribute.
+Facebook allows for the “memorialization” of accounts, where the accounts remain open as a tribute.
 There’s even a form you can use to report a user who has died.
 However, Facebook won’t release login information, so the account can’t be accessed, changed or updated.

 Blogs and Online Content

-Users spend a great deal time of time creating and managing identities in online worlds like World of Warcraft or Second Life.
+Users spend a great deal time of time creating and managing identities in online worlds like World of Warcraft or Destiny.
 But what will happen to these accounts upon your death?
 World of Warcraft will transfer ownership of an account to an immediate family member upon proof of death, and the community has even been known to host virtual funerals.
-Second Life will turn over account information upon receiving proper notice and documentation.

 As with other estate planning stories, the moral is to plan ahead.
 Here are your action items for planning the disposition of your digital information upon your death: